OpenCode

 Troubleshooting

-- AntSeed doesn't appear in `/connect` or `/models`OpenCode only loads providers declared in `opencode.json`.
-Make sure the file is in your project root (or `~/.config/opencode/opencode.json`) and that the JSON is valid — a stray comma silently disables the whole provider.
+- AntSeed doesn't appear in `/connect` or `/models`With `antseed opencode`, pass the service id via `--model`; the wrapper supplies a temporary config.
+With manual config, make sure `opencode.json` is in your project root (or `~/.config/opencode/opencode.json`) and that the JSON is valid — a stray comma silently disables the whole provider.

 - Model is listed but every call returns `model_not_found`The pinned peer doesn't advertise that service id.
 Run `antseed network peer <peerId>` to see what it actually offers, or pin a different peer.